conda-forge/arro3-core-feedstock/README.md

 1. Remove the file `conda_build_config.yaml`.
 2. Replace all instances of `{{ arro3_module }}` with `arro3-core` .
 Look at https://github.com/conda-forge/arro3-core-feedstock/pull/2/files for reference and do the inverse.
+3. In the PR, [rerender](https://conda-forge.org/docs/maintainer/updating_pkgs/#rerendering-feedstocks) by adding a comment `@conda-forge-admin, please rerender`.

 ### Then publish new versions of other namespace modules

 1. Restore the file `conda_build_config.yaml`.
 2. Replace all instances of `arro3-core` with `{{ arro3_module }}` .
 Look at https://github.com/conda-forge/arro3-core-feedstock/pull/2/files for reference and do the inverse.
+3. In the PR, [rerender](https://conda-forge.org/docs/maintainer/updating_pkgs/#rerendering-feedstocks) by adding a comment `@conda-forge-admin, please rerender`.

 Installing arro3-core
 ===================